dnikolovv/solution-snapshotter/README.md

 If you have your project setup ready ([like this, for example](https://github.com/dnikolovv/devadventures-net-core-template/tree/master/source)), you can use this tool to export a ready-to-install Visual Studio extension instantly.
 The generated extension will contain a template that will initialize your project as you imported it.

+You can also read my [DotNetCurry article](https://www.dotnetcurry.com/visual-studio/1521/visual-studio-project-setup-solution-snapshotter) on why this tool was made and what problems does it solve.

 ## Table of contents

 1. [What this tool does in pictures](#what-this-tool-does-in-pictures)